urbanware-org/mimefield/README.md

 ### Packages

-Furthermore, you need the *libmagic* file type identification library.
+If you are running *Windows*, the *libmagic* file type identification library is mandatory.
 Details can be found [here](https://pypi.org/project/python-magic).

+On *Unix*-like operating systems (such as *Linux* and *BSD*) the library is not required, but can be used as fallback.

 [Top](#mimefield-)